-Sense-making in visual analytics: processes and challenges.
+Sense-making in visual analytics: processes and challenges

 fraud investigators we describe the nature of the cognitive work to be supported.
 We describe the cognitive work domain in terms of its data characteristics, and develop a model of the sensemaking as basis for discussing a distinction between ‘naturalistic’ and ‘normative’ sensemaking with a particular emphasis on inference types and the potential for bias.
 We also report results from a questionnaire-based case study designed to elicit memorable

 |Item Type:||Conference or Workshop Item (Paper)|

-|Research Areas:||School of Science and Technology > Computer and Communications Engineering|
+|Research Areas:||A. > School of Science and Technology > Computer Science

 |Notes on copyright:||Author's final version of paper given at conference.|

-|Deposited On:||04 Jan 2011 14:12|
+|Date Deposited:||04 Jan 2011 14:12|